openskynetwork/osky-sample/README.md

   ]
 }
 ```
-This repository contains a sample of 5 minutes ADS-B data from the OpenSky Network.
-If you need more, join the network or contact contact@opensky-network.org.
+There is also an example decoder included (see below).
+If you need more data for your research, contribute to the network with a sensor or send a mail to contact@opensky-network.org.

 ## Decoding